 The term “smart manufacturing” is being bandied around by everyone in the manufacturing industry.
-There are a lot of Challenges in Smart Manufacturing and new technology that is coming together in various ways to provide augmented reality/virtual reality solutions, AI (artificial intelligence) solutions, digital twins, digital threads, the Industrial Internet of Things, and a whole lot more.
+There are a lot of Challenges in Smart Manufacturing and new technology that are coming together in various ways to provide augmented reality/virtual reality solutions, AI (artificial intelligence) solutions, digital twins, digital threads, the Industrial Internet of Things, and a whole lot more.
 Together, all of this cutting-edge technology and a large number of very bright individuals are bringing about the fourth industrial revolution and turning manufacturing into an economic engine once again.

-Here are 10 Challenges in Smart Manufacturing;
+Here are 11 Challenges in Smart Manufacturing;

-10. The absence of well-defined goals, objectives, and justifications
+11. The absence of well-defined goals, objectives, and justifications

 It is essential to ensure that the fundamentals are in order before beginning any project involving intelligent manufacturing to avoid Challenges in Smart Manufacturing.
 It is critical that personnel responsible for putting the project into action have a thorough understanding of not just what is necessary but also the project’s goals and the advantages it will bring to the organization.